-ACCT 555 - Independent Studies 1-3 hours
+ACCT 555 - Independent Studies

 Supervised readings, research, or activities involving areas of special interest in business to the individual student.
 May be repeated for credit up to six semester hours.
-Prerequisites: Permission of academic advisor, instructor, and head of division.
+Prerequisites: Permission of academic advisor, instructor, and Dean.

 BUSINESS ADMINISTRATION